Breeze0806/go-etl/README_USER.md

 Additionally, for Oracle, you need to download the corresponding 64-bit version of the ODBC dependency from [Oracle](https://www.oracle.com/database/technologies/instant-client/downloads.html).

+Note that on Windows, you can use the command: set path=%path%;%GOPATH%\oracle\instantclient_21_1.Oracle Instant Client 19 no longer supports Windows 7.
+In addition, you need to install [Oracle Instant Client and the corresponding Visual Studio Redistributable](https://odpi-c.readthedocs.io/en/latest/user_guide/installation.html#windows).

 ### 2.1 Single-Task Data Synchronization

 Invoking go-etl is straightforward; you simply call it directly.